RezaDarijani/RezaDarijani/README.md

-- 👋 Hi, I’m @RezaDarijani
+- 👋 Hi, I’m @RezaDarijani and i'm a General Physician.
-- I'm General Physician, currently working in Tehran, Iran.
 - 👀 I’m interested in Interdisciplinary fields including Computer Science and Medicine
 - 📫 www.linkedin.com/in/seyed-reza-darijani-3a33209b